Vihaan3/knowledge-garden/content/Personal Knowledge Management/How to change the way you think.md

 		- in the free time between getting home from school and going to my room, I will [cloze (exercise)]
 		- Junk food [cloze (nauseates)] me.
 	- In those examples I only showed one card per "topic", but in general you want to add 3-5 cards that get at this way of thinking in different ways.
-- See some of the tips from [[You can change your identity]] as that's really a subset of changing the way you think
+- See some of the tips from [[You can change your self-identity]] as that's really a subset of changing the way you think
 - Find other ways to program attention
 	- Use [Curius](https://curius.app/vihaan-sondhi), and find people that you think are interesting and want to think more like.
 	- Subscribe to blogs and newsletters by people you want to think more like